SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/About_DataMiner_Systems/Eventing_or_polling.md

 # Eventing or polling

-Unless the *gRPC* connection type is used (supported from DataMiner 10.3.0/10.3.2 onwards) connections between a client application and a DMA as well as connections between two DMAs are established via a single user-defined TCP port over .NET Remoting.
+Unless the *gRPC* connection type is used (supported from DataMiner 10.3.0/10.3.2 onwards), connections between a client application and a DMA as well as connections between two DMAs are established via a single user-defined TCP port over .NET Remoting.

 DMAs can send notifications toward client applications by means of two different methods: